 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-At the beginning of February 2014, I attended a small mastermind retreat called Thrive Hive Live.
+In February of last year I attended a small mastermind retreat called Thrive Hive Live.
 It’s a twice-a-year meetup with other female entrepreneurs who are trying to grow successful businesses.

 In the previous year we went to Palm Springs, and this year the meetup was in Miami (and boy was it HOT).
 I had a fantastic time, and like always, I walked away with some fabulous ideas, motivating to-do’s and wonderful friendships.

 The biggest thing that stood out to me was something my friend Shawndra Russell talked about; future-proofing your business.
 She asked us if our businesses would be able to sustain themselves over the next 50 years and beyond.
 OUCH!
 The answer to that question scared me.

 Why?
 Because I was so stressed that I was physically sick, and even though I had already quit my full-time almost a year ago, I still hadn’t found the balance freedom I was looking for.

 The phrase future-proofing basically refers to the ability of something to retain it’s value long into the distant future.
 This relates to a business as something you’re building now that will outlast you and leave a legacy — without putting you in the grave from unhappiness and stress.

 Another way to explain it would be to ask if you’re building a sustainable business.
 Would you be able to do what you’re doing right now when you’re 80 years old?